RJS and Associates has licensed Agents that can assist you in purchasing the RIGHT medicare plan for you!

 Simply click the image and a Scope of Appointment will open on your screen.
 Print it off and sign it.
 Then either scan your signed copy and email it back, or mail it to our office, well in advance of your scheduled appointment.

 The form is really easy.
-You need only put in the date of your AEP appointment, the name of the agent (Renee Stark/Mulberry), and sign it.
+You need only put in your name, the name of the agent (Renee Stark/Mulberry), and sign it.